SpingelBobel/Spingel-Bobel/PRIVACY.md

-# Magic Conch Public Privacy Statement
+# Spingel Bobel Public Privacy Statement
 This Discord Bot collects and logs messages only that activate a response.
 Messages that activate logging are those that begin with the bot's mention.

 For example, the following messages will be logged: